psi4/psi4/doc/sphinxman/source/scf.rst

     vectors is not designed for computations with thousands of basis functions.

+In some cases the above algorithms have multiple implementations that return the same result, but are optimal under different molecules sizes and hardware configurations.
+Psi4 will automatically detect the correct algorithm to run and only expert users should manually select the below implementations.
+The DF algorithm has the following two implementations

+MEM_DF
+    A DF algorithm optimized around memory layout and is optimal as long as there is sufficient memory to hold the three-index DF tensors in memory.
+This algorithm may be faster for builds that require disk if SSDs are used.
+DISK_DF
+    A DF algorithm (the default DF algorithm before Psi4 1.2) optimized to minimize Disk IO by sacrificing some performance due to memory layout.

+Note that these algorithms have both in-memory and on-disk options, but performance penalties up to a factor of 2.5 can be found if the incorrect algorithm is chosen.
+It is therefore highly recommended that the keyword "DF" be selected in all cases so that the correct implementation can be selected by Psi4’s internal routines.
+Expert users can manually switch between MEM_DF and DISK_DF; however, they may find documented exceptions during use as several post SCF algorithms require a specific implementation.

 For some of these algorithms, Schwarz and/or density sieving can be used to identify negligible integral contributions in extended systems.
 To activate